-"Why not?"
+"Why not?...turn out the light, sugarboy."

-Romen was reaching to turn off the lamp but found himself picking up the car keys instead.
+Romen was reaching to turn off the lamp but found himself scooping up the car keys instead.
 He stood up then and dressed.
-Whatever Junior was saying, shouting at his over-caressed back he couldn't decipher.
+Whatever Junior was saying, shouting, at his over-caressed back he couldn't decipher.
 He ran-fast, down the stairs, out the door chasing the whisper of an old man.
 "You not helpless, Roman.
 Don't ever think that."
 Stupid.
-He was trying to warn him, make him listen, tell him that the old Roman, the sniveling one who couldn't help untying shoe laces from an unwilling girl's wrist was more man than the one who couldn't help flinging a willing girl around an attic.
+He was trying to warn him, make him listen, tell him that the old Roman, the sniveling one who couldn't help untying shoe laces from an unwilling girl's wrist was hipper than the one who couldn't help flinging a willing girl around an attic.)